treasure-data/digdag/README.md

 This might not always update all necessary files (Sphinx doesn't manage update dependencies well).
 In this case, run `./gradlew clean` first.

-It buids index.html at digdag-docs/build/html/index.html.
+It builds index.html at digdag-docs/build/html/index.html.